Johann Reichold

 In Figure 2 with letters A, A’ and A” are marked gear-wheels, fixed on the same axes as the cranks K. Wheels A are engaged with gear-wheels with the same diameter and number of teeth B, which are fixed firmly to the axes (Q) of smaller number disks.

-Directly above each of the gear-wheels B on the same axis (Q) are attached ratchet-wheels (C), which have locking pins and springs (marked with q), mounted on wheels B. These locking pins are fixing the ratchet-wheels to the gear-wheels B and limiting their rotation in one direction regarding wheels B. Ratchet-wheels C are not firmly attached to axes Q, but only to the pointers (S).
+Directly above each of the gear-wheels B on the same axis (Q) are attached ratchet-wheels (C), which have locking pins and springs (marked with q), mounted on wheels B. These locking pins are fixing the ratchet-wheels to the gear-wheels B and limit their rotation in one direction regarding wheels B. Ratchet-wheels C are not firmly attached to axes Q, but only to the pointers (S).
 Thus, when we are entering a number in smaller disks mechanisms, rotating the pointers in counter-clockwise direction, this will only rotate on the ratchet-wheel, without affecting the gear-wheel B and the star-wheel E. However, when a number is entered by rotating the cranks forward and backward, then the locking pins and springs, mounted on wheels B will engage the ratchet-wheels and will rotate them, together with pointers, thus changing the result.

 Figure 3: The star-wheel (tens carry mechanism) (© Stephan Weiss, www.mechrech.info)